cweitz621/Truncate_Email_Body_HubSpot_Workflow_Action/README.md

 In the native SF integration, HubSpot will only sync the logged email to one of the sent to contacts.
 If we want it logged to all sent to records in Salesforce, you can create a task or property and send it over that way.

-The problem then becomes HubSpot character limits.
+The problem then becomes HubSpot's character limits.
 Because emails tend to thread and become bloated with characters, creating a task or updating a property will error out.
 Thats where truncating of the body comes into play.

 ## Features